Should I replace my old amalgam filling(s)?

 About the author:

-Kelly O’Hara is a Lincoln, NE dentist who practices family dentistry.
-Dr. O’Hara uses the most biocompatible dental materials available and is an expert at safe amalgam removal.
+Kelly O’Hara is a dentist in Lincoln, NE, who practices family dentistry.
+Dr. O’Hara uses the most biocompatible dental materials available and is extremely knowledgeable about the safe amalgam removal.
 To schedule an appointment with Dr. O’Hara, request an appointment online or call the office at (402)-467-1000.